rlaker/dstansby.github.io/PSP/orbit_movies.md

 Caveats
 -------
-- These are generated from an assumed launch date of 1st August 2018.
-PSP did not launch on this day, but as long as it lifts off within its current launch window, as far as I am aware the trajectory is nearly identical after the first Venus gravity assist at ~ 0.7 AU on the first orbit.
+- The Solar Orbiter trajectories are based on an expected launch date of February 2020.
 - **Do not do any science with these movies**.
 They are *predictions*, and are intended to give a (fairly accurate) idea of trajectories for planning purposes.